jimtaylor123/mytoycars/README.md

 # MY TOY CARS - a simple app for little boys to enjoy their cars

+1. Add race
+2. View race
+3. Fix broken search result link
+4. Integrate laravel user/roles package
+5. Add race results as sub element to show race
+6. Order cars in race result by drag and drop
+7. Change colour in create car to multi select
+8. Change race location to use open street map api
+9. Create event when new user subscribes to email me their details

 ## Resources I have used
 1. Laravel
 2. VueJS